-Most possession schedules, including the standard possession order, include a notice requirement when it comes to parent’s visitation.
-This notice requirement says that a parent must give the other parent at least 24 hours' prior written notice if a parent is not going to be able to exercise their visitation with their children.
+Most possession schedules, including the standard possession order, include a notice requirement when it comes to parents’ visitation.
+This notice requirement says that a parent must give the other parent at least 24 hours prior written notice if a parent is not going to be able to exercise their visitation with their children.
 Depending on what your order says, written notice can be done through email, text message, fax, or through a co-parenting application such as Our Family Wizard or AppClose.

-When a parent is giving their written notice that they cannot do their visit, the parent should also ask for makeup visitation.
+When a parent gives their written notice that they cannot do their visit, the parent should also ask for makeup visitation.
 Both parents must agree to the makeup visitation.
 If the other parent agrees to the makeup visitation, then make sure your agreement includes specific terms for the makeup visitation.
 These terms should include the days and times when the visitation begins and ends, which parent will be responsible for picking up and dropping off your child, and any other important details of the makeup visitation.

 How do you know when your visitation is?

 Texas law says that the SPO is the minimum amount of time a parent managing conservator can have with their child.
 This means that parents can always agree for a parent to have more time with their children, on top of the schedule included in the SPO.
-This is because Texas’ public policy encourages frequent contact between a child and each parent for development of a close and continuing relationship.
+This is because Texas’ public policy encourages frequent contact between a child and each parent for the development of a close and continuing relationship.
 See Texas Family Code 153.251.

 If your order has a SPO, then you and the other parent can agree to a different possession schedule from the schedule in your order.
 See Texas Family Code 153.311.
 This different schedule can include makeup visitation time.